Women of Color in the Workplace® Report 2021

 Resources for WOC & Allies

 Self-advocacy is an essential pillar to closing the gap between employees and their workplaces.
 We work to inform and encourage women of color and allies to use their voices at work.
-Through education and training, women of color learn strategies to get ahead.
-Visit the SOS library or RSVP for an up-and-coming discussion.
+Through education and training, women of color and allies learn strategies to get ahead.

 Take The Pledge